SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/06-Conditional-Rendering.md

 React uses the same syntax and conventions for boolean expressions like JavaScript.

-We can use "if" statement or "ternary" operator.
+We can use an "if" statement or a "ternary" operator.

 In the example we have two components: "UserGreeting" and " GuestGreeting".